Sicelumusa1/Online-Notes-App/README.md

 ## Overview

 Wellcome to our Online Notes App.
-This application provides a user-friendly platform for creating, storing, and organizing your notes effortlessly.
+This application provides a user-friendly platform for creating, storing, and finding your notes effortlessly.
 Whether you are a student, professional, or just someone who loves jotting down thoughts, our app is designed to simplify and enhance your note-taking experience.